 Medjool dates or dried dates.
 I used about 10 medjool dates for these brownies but the amount you'll need will depend on the size and moistness of your dates.
 You can also make these brownies with dried dates if you soak them beforehand (more instructions are in the notes of the recipe card at the bottom of this page).

 Cocoa powder or raw cacao powder.
-Raw cacao powder is slightly more bitter than unsweetened cocoa powder but both varieties are still great!
+Raw cacao powder is slightly more bitter than unsweetened cocoa powder but both are still great!

-How to make no bake brownies
+How to make no-bake brownies

 Add your remaining brownie ingredients and pulse until the dates are fully broken down and your mixture comes together.
-This will take anywhere up to 5 minutes, depending on your food processor.
+This will take up to 5 minutes, depending on your food processor.

 Then taste-test your raw brownie dough.
 Yes that's right!
 The dough should be slightly tacky but shouldn't stick to your fingers.
 If it's too crumbly, add more wet ingredients (dates, milk or water).
 Or if it's too sticky, add more dry ingredients (nuts) to reach your desired texture.

-How to make the chocolate frosting
+Making the avocado chocolate frosting

 Serving the brownies